Susanne Wenger

 Her work has been exhibited at the Otis Art Institute, Los Angeles; Künstlerhaus, Vienna; and Kunsthalle Krems, Austria.
 She was part of the legendary exhibition ‘The Short Century: Independence and Liberation Movements in Africa’, curated by Okwui Enwezor, which travelled to Munich, Berlin, Chicago and New York.

-This marks the first collaboration between Phileas and the Susanne Wenger Foundation.
+This marked the first collaboration between Phileas and the Susanne Wenger Foundation.

 Previous